Skip to content

 Great Beguinage

-The Great Beguinage was listed as a UNESCO world heritage site in 1998.
-The site originated in the thirteenth century as a home for the community of unmarried religious women.
-Today the Beguinage consists of small gardens, parks with sandstone built houses and is currently used to house students and university staff.
+The Great Beguinage was listed as a UNESCO World Heritage Site in 1998.
+It originated in the thirteenth century as a home for the community of unmarried religious women.
+Today, the Beguinage consists of small gardens and parks with sandstone-built houses.
+It is currently used to house students and university staff.
 The site also includes a small river where you can regularly view geese.

 The Great Beguinage